 - 15.1.
 Any staff member providing support to a pupil with medical conditions receives suitable training. - 15.2.
 Staff do not undertake healthcare procedures or administer medication without appropriate training. - 15.3.
-Training needs are assessed by the school nurse through the development and review of IHPs, on a termly basis for all school staff, and when a new staff member arrives. - 15.4.
+Where at all possible training needs are assessed by the school nurse through the development and review of IHPs, on an annual basis for all school staff, and when a new staff member or pupil joins the school. - 15.4.
 Through training, staff have the requisite competency and confidence to support pupils with medical conditions and fulfil the requirements set out in IHPs.
 Staff

 - understand the medical condition(s) they are asked to support, their implications, and any preventative measures that must be taken. - 15.5.
 A first-aid certificate does not constitute appropriate training for supporting pupils with medical conditions. - 15.6.
-Whole-school awareness training is carried out on a termly basis for all staff, and included in the induction of new staff members. - 15.7.
-The school nurse identifies suitable training opportunities that ensure all medical conditions affecting pupils in the school are fully understood, and that staff can recognise difficulties and act quickly in emergency situations. - 15.8.
-Training is commissioned by the School Bursar and provided by the following bodies: - Commercial training provider - The school nurse - Name of GP consultant - Parents/carers of pupils with medical conditions - 15.9.
-Parents/carers of pupils with medical conditions are consulted for specific advice and their views are sought where necessary, but they will not be used as a sole trainer. - 15.10.
+Whole-school awareness training is carried out as appropriate for all staff, and included in the induction of new staff members. - 15.7.
+Training is commissioned by the School Bursar and provided by the following bodies: - Commercial training provider - The school nurse - Name of GP consultant - Parents/carers of pupils with medical conditions - 15.8.
+Parents/carers of pupils with medical conditions are consulted for specific advice and their views are sought where necessary, but they will not be used as a sole trainer. - 15.9.
 The governing board will provide details of further CPD opportunities for staff regarding supporting pupils with medical conditions.